 A one or two page written proposal should be submitted to the instructor during the first week of the term specifying the scope of the project, project activities, meeting times, completion date, and student product(s).
 Ordinarily, Q590 should not be used for the study of material taught in a regularly scheduled course.

-EDUC-Q 610 Science Education Curriculum (2-3 cr.)
+EDUC-Q 610 Developing as Teacher Educators for Science or Mathematics (3 cr.)